What if our children…

 Before raising resilience, we have to ask, “Why are our children so sick?”

 - The rate of C-sections has increased three times since the 1990s.
 Studies have shown that children delivered via C-sections have lower immunity compared to natural birth.

 - The amount of medication a child receives has increased.
 Dr. Aviva Romm suggests “By the time they are 20, they may have had 19 rounds of antibiotics”

 - There may be increased stress in the home with both parents working.

 - Children are notorious for being picky and having a poor, unbalanced diet.

 - During pregnancy, a mom’s diet changes.
 She’s eating less wheat, dairy, peanuts, and other top allergens.

 - Your child may or may not have been breastfed.
-Mother’s milk contains rich nutrients that not only nourishes a child completely but also boosts a child’s immune system.
+Mother’s milk contains rich nutrients that not only nourish a child completely but also boost a child’s immune system.

 So, what can we do to improve our children’s health?

 #1 Diet is always first

 - This condition happens when gaps develop in the intestinal wall starts to loosen and allows harmful substances like bacteria, toxins, and undigested foods to pass through into the bloodstream.